emranxec/KeepLearning/README.md

 > To create a proxy, we create an object that implements the same interface as our subject and contains a reference to the subject.
 > We can then use the proxy in place of the subject.

-> In Spring, beans are proxied to control access to the underlying bean.
+> In Spring, **beans are proxies to control access to the underlying bean**.
 We see this approach when using transactions:
 ```java
 @Service
 public class BookManager {